ansible-content-lab/product_knowledge_base_examples/multiple_user_matching_email/README.md

 * **Next Steps:**
     1. Review the job output log.
 The playbook is designed to show *which* users in the system have a record with at least 2 matching email.
+        * **Note:** Depending on how you retrieve the csv output from the job logs, you may need to remove extraneous characters for the output to be readable in a text file
-    2. Use the output to decide on which steps to take when consolidating the user records as per the article
+    3. Use the output to decide on which steps to take when consolidating the user records as per the article
-    3. Note: Blank email address will show as duplicates as well and can be ignored
+    4. Note: Blank email address will show as duplicates as well and can be ignored